resoluteworks/invirt/docs/docs/framework/data-querying/example.md

  * How each of the individual `OrderStatus` convert to a `DataFilter`, a simple equals filter, in this case, via `Order::status.eq(status)`

 ### Response and view wiring
-To render the orders we will use [ViewResponse](/docs/framework/views-response), which will store the `RecordsPage<Order>` returned by `OrderService.searchOrders()`, to be consumed directly by the template.
+To render the orders we will use an [`InvirtView`](/docs/framework/views-response), which will store the `RecordsPage<Order>` returned by `OrderService.searchOrders()`, to be consumed directly by the template.

 We also want to provide the `OrderStatus` enum values to render the possible options for the order status